pantheon-systems/documentation/source/_docs/external-libraries.md

 <p>In its own words: &quot;If PDF is electronic paper, then pdftk is an electronic staple-remover, hole-punch, binder, secret-decoder-ring, and X-Ray-glasses.
 Pdftk is a simple tool for doing everyday things with PDF documents.&quot;</p>

-<p>PDFTK can be found on your application server @ /usr/bin/pdftk.
+<p>PDFTK can be found on your application container @ /usr/bin/pdftk.
 The current version supported on Pantheon is 1.44.</p>

 <p>To install, add&nbsp;<br />